danmckay91/CT_SEM-_alignment/README.md

 save_sift_correspondenc.ijm

-An imageJ macro which compares each slice in a CT stack to the 2D back scattered electron image and save a table of the matching points.
+An imageJ macro which compares each slice in a CT stack to the 2D back scattered electron image and saves a table of the matching points.

 ########

 plane_fit.py

-Contains functions required to fit a plane/paraboloid to the saved from imageJ/
+Contains functions required to fit a plane/paraboloid to the saved table from imageJ/

 #####